rajendrarox/SketchIDE/README.md

 We value your feedback and are here to support you along the way.
 If you have any questions, suggestions, or issues, please don't hesitate to reach out to us.

+💬 Updates: Visit our [Telegram Channel](https://t.me/sketchide) for Updates.
-💬 Chat support: Visit our [Telegram Channel](https://t.me/sketchide) to chat support with us.
+💬 Chat support: Visit our [Telegram Group](https://t.me/sketchidegroup) to chat support with us.

 📧 Email: You can also email us at developerrajendrahelp@gmail.com for assistance.